gildahl/arcadeVFE/README.md

 How to Configure Command-Line Actions
 =====================================
 "Profiles", as defined in this document, are files containing specific game controller configurations created by game controller configuration software.
 Examples of such files might be `Ikari.vcd` for Virtual Controller, or `4-way.ugc` for UltraMap.
-To make command creation easier, you may specify the file name of a profile separately in the "Profile" field, and then choose a Command template in the "Command" field, which will get filled in with the profile's file name when the "Assign" button is pressed.
+To make command creation easier, you may specify the file name of a profile separately in the "Profile" field, and then choose a command template in the **Command** field, which will get filled in with the profile's file name when the **Assign** button is pressed.
 This template will typically contain one of the following field tags:

-- `[profile_name]`        - will be replaced by the filename or contents of "Profile" field
+- `[profile_name]`        - will be replaced by the filename or contents of **Profile** field
-- `[profile_full_name]`   - will be replaced by the full path/file or contents of "Profile" field
+- `[profile_full_name]`   - will be replaced by the full path/file or contents of **Profile** field

 For example, if the profile is `C:\Ultrastik\Profiles\qbert.ugc` and the command line template is `C:\UltraMap\UltraMap.exe [profile_name]`, then upon pressing the "Assign" button, the command line that will be assigned to the action will be `C:\UltraMap\UltraMap.exe qbert.ugc`.
 If the full path to the profile is needed, then the command line template should be changed to `C:\UltraMap\UltraMap.exe [profile_full_name]`.
 If the command line template has no field tags, then the command line will be used verbatim with no insertions.

 Additional Notes:
 -----------------
-* To test a command line while still in the Settings screen, press the "Test" button next to the Command field.
-Hovering over the "Test" button with the Show Tooltips option turned on, will show the actual command line that will be executed.
+* To test a command line while still in the Settings screen, press the **Test** button next to the Command field.
+Hovering over the **Test** button with the **Show Tooltips** option turned on, will show the actual command line that will be executed.

 * If your profile filename needs quotes around it, then simply add quotes around the field tag in the template, such as `[profile_name]` or `[profile_full_name]`.

-* If you wish to trigger two or up to three Commands in a single action, click on the checkbox next to "Profile 2" and/or "Profile 3" and you can configure a second and/or third command line using a completely different profile and command line template.
+* If you wish to trigger two or up to three Commands in a single action, click on the checkbox next to **Profile 2** and/or **Profile 3** and you can configure a second and/or third command line using a completely different profile and command line template.

 * If you want to add a new template to VFE that will persist across sessions, you can edit any of the built-in ones and then use the **Add** button.
 You may also delete any template you no longer want to see in the list.
 Note that whenever you do this, all three **Command** lists will be synchronized to contain the same list of templates.